Jan Verhaas: Career

-Verhaas has been in charge of seven tournament matches that have contained maximum breaks.
-He played a notable role in Ronnie O'Sullivan's record 10th maximum break on 20 September 2010 at the World Open.
+Verhaas refereed eight maximum breaks.
+He played a notable role in Ronnie O'Sullivan's 10th maximum break on 20 September 2010 at the World Open.
 After finding out that there was no special prize for completing a 147, O'Sullivan shook hands with opponent Mark King after potting the last pink.
 Verhaas, however, persuaded O'Sullivan to pot the last black and finish his break.

 For several years he also refereed nine-ball pool tournaments organised by Matchroom Sport.
 This included several appearances at the Mosconi Cup and the initial Matchroom-organised 1999 World Professional Pool Championship, which was won by Efren Reyes.

-He was elected as a board member of the World Professional Billiards and Snooker Association in 2016.
+He was elected as a board member of the World Professional Billiards and Snooker Association in 2016 but lost his bid for re-election three years later.

+After stepping away from active refereeing in 2025, Verhaas transitioned to the role of WST Referee Development Manager, assessing and developing younger referees.
+He continues to serve as tournament director and assistant tournament director at WST events.
+As of 2025, he is the chairman of the WPBSA Rules Committee.